Information for Debtors

 (e) Do no incur further liabilities without the ability to repay;

 (f) Update your Income and Expenditure statement as required and to forward supporting documents e.g. salary slips, CPF statements and/or Notice of Tax Assessment and any other additional documents requested by your case administrator eg. receipts; and

 (g) Adhere to the terms and conditions of the approved DRP, including the payment of regular monthly instalments, Annual Wage Supplement/bonus, and annual administration fees when required.

-The fees payable under the Bankruptcy (Debt Repayment Scheme) Rules for assessment and administration of cases are set out below.
+The fees payable under the Insolvency, Restructuring and Dissolution (Official Assignee’s Fees) Regulations 2020 for assessment and administration of cases are set out below.